Support and Wellbeing

 Village Collective supports Pasifika youth wellbeing and sexual health decisions.

 During your time at Carey, you may encounter financial hardship for one reason or another.
 Whatever the reason, we are here to help, and our staff are available to chat through the options available to you.
 If you have a specific financial need, Carey has a small hardship fund for which you may be eligible.
-Contact Neroli for more details.
+In the first instance, contact your programme leader or Rob Ayres, Academic Director, for a confidential discussion.

 Transportation and Accommodation